 Marty Cordes is Co-Founder of the Cordes Foundation, which she created with her husband, Ron, in 2006.
-She directs the activities of the Foundation focused on global human rights and empowering women and girls, including initiatives in education, health care and job training.
-She also serves on the Boards of Ripple Effect Images, Grameen PrimaCare and Freedom From Hunger.
-Previously, she enjoyed a career in the banking industry and served in several volunteer leadership capacities with social service organizations in the San Francisco Bay Area.
+She directs the Foundation activities focused elevating the role of women globally, including initiatives in education, human rights and job training.
+Marty also serves on the board of Nest, a non-profit committed to the social and economic advancement of global artisans and homeworkers through supply chain transparency, sustainable business development and widespread industry advocacy.
+Previously, Marty enjoyed a career in the banking industry and served in several volunteer leadership capacities with social service organizations in the San Francisco Bay Area.

 Eric Stephenson is the Portfolio Director at the Cordes Foundation.
-He works to advance the Foundation’s impact investing, philanthropic and field building work around women’s empowerment and poverty alleviation.
-Prior to joining the Cordes Foundation, Eric served on the Fund Investments Team at Hamilton Lane and Global Leasing Group at Xerox.
-Eric earned his B.B.A. in finance from Temple University in Philadelphia, PA and his M.A. from the University of the Pacific where he focused on finance in education and social entrepreneurship.
-He is an alumni mentor for Sponsors for Educational Opportunity (SEO), a New York based non-profit focused on educational and career programs for underserved and underrepresented communities.
+He works to accelerate the Foundation’s impact investing, philanthropic and field building work to elevate the role of women globally and address poverty with scalable and sustainable solutions.
+Previously, Eric was part of the Fund Investments Team at Hamilton Lane and Global Leasing Group at Xerox.
+He earned his B.B.A. in finance from Temple University in Philadelphia, PA and is an active alumnus and mentor for Sponsors for Educational Opportunity (SEO), a New York based non-profit focused on educational and career programs for underserved and underrepresented communities.